-Notes to the Financial Statements (Continued) Year ended December 31, 2023
+Notes to the Financial Statements (Continued) Year ended December 31, 2023 (Expressed in United States dollars, unless otherwise stated)

 2. Statement of compliance and basis of preparation (continued)

 (d) Basis of consolidation:

 The consolidated financial statements include the separate financial statements of the Company and its subsidiaries (note 1), made up to December 31, 2023.
 The financial statements have been prepared using uniform accounting policies for like transactions and other events in similar circumstances.